 Advantages of Binance

-One of the main reasons that Binance exchange is so popular is because they list so many different cryptocurrencies.
+One of the main reasons why the Binance exchange is so popular is because they list so many different cryptocurrencies.

 There are now more than 1889 individual cryptocurrencies, with new ones being created almost every day!